 This year, Culture Days runs from Friday, September 25 to Sunday, October 25, and activities are happening indoors, outdoors, and online.
 Many of the events are free, or “pay what you may” to help support the artists and groups participating in Culture Days.
 All the activities, locations, and scheduled times for Richmond-specific events are listed here, or you can visit culturedays.ca for a full list of the events happening across Canada.

-What are some of the highlights of this year’s Culture Days?
+What are some of the highlights of this year’s culture days?

-Will there be any live music?
+What about live music?
+Will there be any performances?

 Are there any interactive activities?

-Discover your inner painter during Culture Days. | Photo: City of Richmond
+Art is showcased in a variety of ways throughout Culture Days. | Photo: City of Richmond

 If You Go: